centic9/commons-audio/README.md

 * An implementation of the SeekableRingBuffer which also provides persisting to disk
 * A system for playing sound at different tempo via the TarsosDSP libraries for stretching/condensing audio on-the-fly
 * A basic Stream class for holding information about streams that are played
+* Extensions to PipedInputStream which help with clearing and flushing the internal buffer

-There is also a simple commandline audio-player `ExamplePlayer` which shows how to use some of the components to provide proper buffered playback of audio from either local files are audio streams fetched via HTTP.
+There is also a simple commandline audio-player `ExamplePlayer` which shows how to use the components to provide proper buffered playback of audio from either local files or audio streams fetched via HTTP.

 ## Usage

-The SeekableRingBuffer and it's implementations are at the core of some of my audio applications, they allow to have a full-featured ring-buffer for audio-data in the application and for example have one thread fetch the audio data from somewhere, e.g. from file or from a HTTP download or a live stream of some radio-station.
+The SeekableRingBuffer and it's implementations are at the core of some of my audio applications, they allow to have a full-featured ring-buffer for audio-data in the application and for example have one thread fetch the audio data from somewhere, e.g. from a file or from an HTTP download or a live stream of some radio-station.
 Another thread can read from the stream and handle sending the audio to the local player.